- Start dates and deadlines

-You can add a new list using the big plus icon on the bottom right corner of the screen.
-Your new to-do opens up on your screen for renaming and you can add some notes for more details.
+You can add a new to-do using the big plus icon on the bottom right corner of the screen.
+It opens up on your screen for renaming and you can add some notes for more details.
 You can set a date and reminder for your to-do.
 Setting a date for a task in Things doesn’t mean the app will notify you about it.
-Things only notifies you when you set a reminder for a to-do.
+Things only notifies you when you set a reminder for the to-do.
 When you tap Add Reminder you can choose a time for your reminder.
 The date you set first is called the When Date.
 It is the date you start your to-do.
 You can set a reminder so you don’t forget to start.
 You can also set a Deadline for the to-do.

 You can add tags to your task.
 Managing your tags in Things is very simple.
 You can either Edit, Delete or Add new tags.
 Tags add a layer of organisation to your lists.
 You can then filter them to display tasks with certain tags only.

 You can add sub-tasks to your list in case your to-do list has smaller tasks to complete.
 For example, you can have shopping on your to-do list then add all items you need to buy, at the supermarket, under the shopping to-do.